WhalePi/install_whalepi/README.md

 The COSMOS sound card connects to the Raspberry Pi and drivers have been developed to run it efficiently through PAMGuard.
 This allows for 24-bit recordings with high dynamic range.
 The sound card can manage stereo channels at a 384 kHz sample rate per channel covering all cetacean species provided a hydrophone with a suitable frequency response is used.
 GPS and analogue sensors for depth and temperature can also be integrated.

 WhalePi  does not come with plans for an  housing but the COSMOS sound card and Raspberry Pi are relatively compact.
-They can be mounted inside a small Peli Case or underwater housing like those made by BlueRobotics().
+They can be mounted inside a small Peli Case or underwater housing like those made by [BlueRobotics](https://bluerobotics.com/).
 This potentially allows you to create an advanced PAM system for under $500.
 While WhalePi won’t replace devices like SoundTraps or CPODs it’s useful for situations where flexibility cost and/or real-time communication are important.

 ---